Don Roy King

-Donald Roy King (born October 9, 1947) is an American television director, and also a producer, writer, and actor.
-He served as the director for Saturday Night Live from 2006 until 2021.
+Donald Roy King (born October 9, 1947) is an American television director.
+He served as the director for Saturday Night Live from the year 2006 until 2021.
 He has "directed more hours of live network television than anyone else in the history of television," according to Michael Chein.

 He has won a number of Emmys, among other awards.

 Early life

 King is a native of Pitcairn, Pennsylvania.
 He grew up in both Monroeville and Pitcairn, and initially wanted to go into acting.
 His father worked as a mailman, with both his parents supporting his interests in sports and the arts.
 King was active as an athlete as a young student, and also directed classmates in small plays.
 He initially planned on attending West Point, with a medical exam later finding something wrong with his back and preventing him from applying.
 In eighth grade, he traveled with classmates to New York to see several Broadway musicals, with King developing a "crush" on New York City, aiming to eventually have a career there.

 He attended Gateway High School, graduating in 1965, and Pennsylvania State University, graduating in 1969 with a degree in broadcasting.
 He graduated Penn State's Bellisario College of Communications.
 He initially studied for a degree in broadcast journalism, and also was involved with the school's theater department.
 He first directed a project during the last class of a broadcasting course, comparing it to playing quarterback on a football team.
 He also had an amateur boxing career.